hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 ---

 When it comes to Business Intelligence, more and more the Internet provides with abundant sources of data for industry practicioners.
-Extracting data from websites however, can at times be a tedious and dauting task especially when the selected data source do not provide with a formal <a href='https://en.wikipedia.org/wiki/Web_API'>API</a>, and here is where web scraping comes to rescue.
+Extracting data from websites however, can at times be a tedious and dauting task especially when the selected data source does not provide with a formal <a href='https://en.wikipedia.org/wiki/Web_API'>API</a>, and here is where web scraping comes to rescue.

 Web <a href='https://en.wikipedia.org/wiki/Web_scraping'>scraping</a>, essentially are the techniques employed programatically so that information is extracted from web places, information that in first place was arranged to be read by human eye rather than by computers.